adielcristo/symfony-doc-pt-br/frontend/asset_mapper.rst

 .. tip::

-    When importing relative files, be sure to include the ``.js`` extension.
+    When importing relative files, be sure to include the ``.js`` filename extension.
-    Unlike in Node, the extension is required in the browser environment.
+    Unlike in Node.js, this extension is required in the browser environment.

 Importing 3rd Party JavaScript Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~